owensharpe/this-week-im-sharper/pipeline/README.md

 Briefings are generated in [`describe.py`](src/sharper_pipeline/describe.py), which calls the provider-agnostic gateway in [`llm.py`](src/sharper_pipeline/llm.py).
-Pick a provider with `LLM_PROVIDER` and set the matching key:
+Pick a provider with `LLM_PROVIDER` and set the matching key (see example of some providers and models below):

 | `LLM_PROVIDER` | key                 | default model (override var)            |
 | -------------- | ------------------- | --------------------------------------- |